WeshGuillaume/linear-genetic-programming/README.md

 # Asm

-For this library, I created a simple stack-base-kind-of-assembly-like language.
+For this library, I created a simple stack-base-kind-of-assembly-like-toy-language.

 > push 1 to the number stack
 ```